Mets closer Diaz hoping to hear Timmy Trumpet sound off - NewsBreak

 Mets closer Diaz hoping to hear Timmy Trumpet sound off

-NEW YORK — (AP) — Timmy Trumpet is hoping to horn in on this most notable season for the New York Mets.
+Timmy Trumpet is hoping to horn in on this most notable season for the New York Mets .

 The Australian-born musician was at Citi Field with trumpet in hand Tuesday night, ready if needed to pop onto the diamond and perform his song “Narco” live if Mets closer Edwin Diaz emerged from the bullpen.